 You can use WhatsApp safely by implementing some general rules and taking some steps to limit the possibility of data leaks.
 The less that others know about your habits, the better.
 Here are some ways to stay safe on WhatsApp:

-• Update your device and WhatsApp regularly — if no updates are available, you’ve got the latest security features installed already.
+- Update your device and WhatsApp regularly — if no updates are available, you already have the latest security features installed.

 To recap, if someone asks for private information, block the sender immediately.
 WhatsApp requires only a phone number to sign up, so don’t give your number to people you don’t know.
 Hackers can use your number without your consent or knowledge.
 Using a device code that only you know makes it harder for others to access.